The Miracles of the Brahmin

-Les Miracles du Brahmine, sold in the United States as The Miracles of Brahmin and in Britain as The Miracles of the Brahmin, is a 1900 French short silent film by Georges Méliès.
+Les Miracles du Brahmine, sold in the United States as The Miracles of Brahmin and in Britain as The Miracles of the Brahmin, is a 1900 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 237–240 in its catalogues.

 The film is derived from a magic act Méliès created and performed at his Paris stage venue, the Théâtre Robert-Houdin.
 Méliès appears in the film as the brahmin of the title; according to film historian Georges Sadoul, Jeanne Mareyla plays the woman in the center of the group of three.
 A print of the film survives, and was shown at the film festival Il Cinema Ritrovato in 2020.